cnm13ryan/cnm13ryan/README.md

 - 👀 I’m interested in mathematics and artificial intelligence.
 - NOTE: GITHUB PROJECTS ARE NOT RELEASED REGULARLY.
 - 💞️ I’m looking to collaborate?
 Welcome.
 Please contact me.
-- 📫 How to reach me ?
-Email: channokman16@gmail.com